- Fix Excel Cannot Open The File Because the Extension Is Not Valid on Windows [5 Fixes]

 Step 2.
 Click "Export" and choose "Change File Type".

 Step 3.
-Change the file extension to any other file format that MS Excel supports and click "Save As".
+Change the file extension to any other file format that MS Excel supports and click "Save As" (Excel not saving changes?
+Quick tips are here).
 Then, Check whether Excel can open your file or not.

 The "Open and Repair" is a built-in easy-to-use MS Excel utility that allows you to correct the "Excel cannot open the file because the file format or file extension is not valid" error.